Troubleshoot Search Implementation Issues With Usage Analytics

 5. Verify that your top user queries are often followed by a click by your users.

-• Looking at the Summary dashboard after updating your search solution:
+• In the Summary dashboard after updating your search solution:

-2. Spot any abnormal change in the data.
-In particular, the Search Event Count (number of reported queries), the Average Click Rank Over Time (in the Relevancy tab) and Search Event Click-Through (%) (in the Relevancy tab) metrics should remain stable.
+2. Spot any abnormal changes in the data.
+In particular, the Search Event Count (number of reported queries), the Average Click Rank Over Time (in the Relevancy tab) and Search Event Clickthrough (%) (in the Relevancy tab) metrics should remain stable.

-In the following example, further investigations should be done if the decrease in the Search Event Click-Through (%) around Apr 25th matches the date of an update to the search solution:
+This metric card indicates that further investigations should be done if the drop in Search Event Clickthrough (%) around Nov 3rd matches one of the dates on which a search solution was updated:

-2. Remove the User Query dimension and Visit Count metric (see Add Dimensions or Metrics to the Data Table).
+2. Remove the User Query dimension and Visit Count metric.

-3. Add the Origin 1 (Page/Hub) and Origin 2 (Tab/Interface) dimensions to report the data by search interface (see Add Dimensions or Metrics to the Data Table).
+3. Add the Origin 1 (Page/Hub) and Origin 2 (Tab/Interface) dimensions to report the data by search interface.

-As each search interface may have different configurations (filters, ranking, query extensions…), checking the relevance metrics for each interface can help you identify invalid configurations.
+As each search interface may have different configurations (such as filters, ranking, query extensions, and more), checking the relevance metrics for each interface can help you identify invalid configurations.

-if you notice low search event counts (which is the case for the Portal Search hub below) or unusual low Search Event Click-Through (%) or Relevance Index, there might be some configuration issues with this search interface.
+If you notice low search event counts (which is the case for the CommunityCaseCreation hub below) or unusual low Search Event Clickthrough (%) or Relevance Index, there might be some configuration issues with this search interface.